kubernetes/enhancements/keps/sig-node/6122-configurable-scaling-delay-with-pod-resource-exposure/README.md

 	DistributeCPUsAcrossCoresOption string = "distribute-cpus-across-cores"
 	StrictCPUReservationOption      string = "strict-cpu-reservation"
 	PreferAlignByUnCoreCacheOption  string = "prefer-align-cpus-by-uncorecache"
+	// ⚠️ new option
 	ScaleDelayTimeOption            string = "scale-delay-time" )
 ```

 The `scale-delay-time` value must be in the range [0s, 10s].
 Negative values are not allowed.
 It can be specified in seconds or milliseconds, for example: '5s', or '500ms'.

-The default value of `scale-delay-time` is 0s, meaning the existing behavior is preserved — no minimum delay before the cpuset is applied.
+The default value of `scale-delay-time` is 0s, meaning the existing behavior is preserved — no guaranteed delay is enforced before the cpuset is applied.

 1. In the Allocate CPU stage:
    Allocate a new CPUSet based on the container's assignments and defaultCPUset in the checkpoint (all references to "checkpoint" below refer to cpu_manager_state).